Macwelshman/CS2-Combiner/README.md

 # CS2 Combiner

-CS2 Combiner is a desktop app for macOS and Windows that packs exported material maps into the main and LOD2 PNG textures used by this Source 2 workflow.
+CS2 Combiner is a desktop app for macOS and Windows that packs exported material maps into the main and LOD2 PNG textures used by this Cities: Skylines 2 workflow.

 ## Download